morganwall/War-Thunder-Offset-Dumper/README.md

 - [x] cLocalPlayer
 - [x] cPlayerList

+## Note
+Please note that this project requires that EAC is disabled, which can be done by using the War Thunder standalone lanucher.
+Said launcher can be accessed by running <code>launcher.exe</code> within the War Thunder directory.
+Any attempt to use this with EAC enabled <b>WILL</b> result in a permanent ban.
 ## Usage
 ### Cloning
 Git is required in order to clone a github repository.
 You can find a download to git on their official website <a href="https://git-scm.com/">here</a>.